Becoming an SQP

 Some employers manage the payment of the annual fee on your behalf - but do check with your employer to make sure that this is the case, as it’s your responsibility to ensure the fee is paid to AMTRA.

 You must keep yourself up to date, including undertaking at least the minimum prescribed amount of Continuous Professional Development.
-A CPD record card is provided by AMTRA.

 Keep AMTRA updated